Auranis/HighDigitSAMs/README.md

-# NOTE:
-There are some problems right now resulting in ballistic missiles like Scuds not being intercepted I dont have a fix yet.
-Hopefully soon though

 # HighDigitSAMs
 A simple, IC-compliant mod for DCS to add more SAM systems to the game, both modern and historical.